Looking to learn the Lindy Hop? Total beginner or advanced, we have you covered. You don't need a set partner since we rotate partners in class.

 Be on time for your lesson.
 Your teachers and fellow students will appreciate it.

-Park your car on the road / bycicle near the entrance.
+Park your car on the road / bycicle near the entrance so we don't hinder the residents of the building.

-Wear dancing shoes with light-coloured soles so you don't leave any marks.
+Wear dancing shoes with light-coloured soles so you don't leave skidmarks.

 Bring a water bottle so we don't have to use the cups in the kitchen.
 If you do need to use the cups: clean up after yourself.

-Bring a small towel or 2nd shirt in case things get hot (they probably will).
+Bring a small towel or 2nd shirt in case things get hot (they sometimes will).

 Ask teachers before opening windows.
 People living upstairs are thankful if we somewhat contain our (rather fantastic) music.

 Ask for a dance.
-Just grabbing someones hand is not appreciated.
+Outright grabbing someones hand is not appreciated.
 Click here for additional dancing etiquette suggestions.

 Always be excellent to each other.